UPVC Windows

 What types of UPVC windows are available?

-Pure and simple, a window that remains in a fixed position and has no means of opening.
-Toughened glass ensures that no intruders can smash through.
+Pure and simple, a window that remains in a fixed position and does not open.

 Diagram of fixed UPVC window

-Hinged to open like a door, you can order a casement to open vertically or horizontally.
-It can be opened for ventilation and closed when needed.
+Like a door, a casement UPVC window is hinged, either vertically or horizontally.
+It can be opened for ventilation and closed when cold.
 A casement window can also include fixed elements.

 Diagram of UPVC casement window